louisbrent1992/WeLoveMovies-App/README.md

 <h3 align="center">WeLoveMovies</h3>

   <p align="center">
     Find your next favorite movie by using the WeLoveMovies database.
 In this database you will find local movies shown in theatres nearby, also reviews from fans and critics.
-The WeLoveMovies app is designed for movie lovers to find exactly what they are looking for without hassle of unnecessary research.
-Our app is designed to do all of that in one place, for you.
+The WeLoveMovies app is designed for movie lovers to find exactly what they are craving to watch, without any of the hassle.
+Our app is designed with the movie lover in mind.
 Enjoy.
     <br />
     <a href="https://github.com/louisbrent1992/welovemovies-app"><strong>Explore the docs »</strong></a>
     <br />